JelleKUL/generationtools/docs/Generative-Models.md

 [Attention Is All You Need]

+Generative pre-trained transformer

-mimic the human brain with neural pathways
+mimic the human brain with neural pathways. it can predict a reasonable continuation of the prompt, one word at a time

 - positional encoding: every word has a identifier that the model can train on
+- matrix embedding: using the wordness weights to encode the human words into a weighted input matrix
 - self attention: learn a meaning of a word based on the context in which it is used
+- normalisation: standardize the matrix
+- feed forward to the next layer

 transforms one input to another, useful for tranforming text to numerical measurable information